pughlab/crescent/README.md

 Outfiles
 ================
-A table with the cell clusters.<br />
+A table with the cell-clusters, a table with differentially expressed genes on each cell-cluster.<br />
-Are \*pdf files from the t-SNE, violin plots, clustering etc., as shown in the Seurat tutorial.<br />
+Plots provided as \*pdf files from the t-SNE, violin plots, clustering etc., as shown in the Seurat tutorial.<br />
-Future versions will have an html report.
+See 'Outputs Description' below for details

 General workflow
 ================
 This code is a wrapper library written in R and the general workflow of this script is as follows:
-  1. Reads data from 10X or Dropseq
+  1. Read data from 10X directory or a matrix file
-  2. Flags mitochondrial genes
+  2. Flag mitochondrial genes
-  3. Creates 'violin' and scatter plots before and after filtering data (by gene counts and mitochondrial representation)
+  3. Create 'violin' and scatter plots before and after filtering data (by gene counts and mitochondrial representation)
-  4. Normalizes data
+  4. Normalize data
-  5. Detects variable genes
+  5. Detect variable genes
-  6. Performs linear dimensional reduction by PCA
+  6. Perform linear dimensional reduction by PCA
   7. Determine statistically significant principal components
-  8. Clusters the cells
+  8. Cluster the cells
-  9. Runs Non-linear dimensional reduction (tSNE)
+  9. Run Non-linear dimensional reduction (tSNE)
-  10. Findins differentially expressed genes (cluster biomarkers)
+  10. Find differentially expressed genes (each cluster markers)
-  11. Creates 'violin' plots for top differentially expressed genes for each cluster
+  11. Create 'violin' plots for top differentially expressed genes for each cluster
-  12. Creates heatmaps of differentially expressed genes 13 .
-Reports output
+  12. Create heatmaps of differentially expressed genes
+  13. Create a file with summary plots
+  13 .
+Report output
-  14. Ends
+  14. End

 Example commands
 ================